-Once you are in Germany, you apply for the residence permit, allowing you to stay and work for up to three years.
+Once you are in Germany, you apply for a residence permit, allowing you to stay and work for up to three years.
 Before applying, there are a number of administrative steps that you must complete.
 You need to register yourself at a fixed address, register with the Tax Registration Office, and get health insurance.

 If you’re over 45, you also need to show evidence of a pension plan.
 Provided you tick all the right boxes, the permit application process can be completed in a few months.

 Other European Countries with Remote Work Visas

 For a full list of European countries welcoming remote workers, digital nomads, and freelancers, visit our guide here.

 Best Central and South American Remote Work Visas

 Panama launched an excellent remote work visa in 2021.
 If you earn over $36,000, you can apply to live in Panama for up to eighteen months (two nine-month periods).
 The visa has a simple application process, and you can transfer to another Panama visa if you fall in love with the country!

 Find out more about the Short Stay Visa for Remote Workers in our article.

 Famous for its natural geography, Argentina could soon become home-from-home for America’s remote workers.

 Argentina’s Rentista Visa is a passive income visa, but you can also work on it so long as you are self-employed.
 The visa lasts for a year, and the total cost is between USD $550 and $900, depending on your nationality.
 That includes the application and immigration fees.